 Food and water: You will need chicken waterers and chicken feeders if you do not want to spend time manually spreading scratch.
 These additional tools will save you time and effort.
 But also consider the possibility that storing these in the coop may make it more cramped for space.
 People living in cooler climates may need to invest in a heated chicken waterer.

-Space: It is estimated that a laying chicken needs at least 1.5 square feet of space inside a coop and approximately 8 feet outside of it in the chicken coop run.
+Space: It is estimated that a laying hen needs at least 1.5 square feet of space inside and approximately 8 feet outside of it in the chicken coop run.
 You may be tempted to cram as many as possible into a small backyard chicken coop.
 It will only lead to distress among the birds and they may start to injure each other.
 Also, the more the room to move about, the happier the chickens.

-Features of a good chicken coop
+Features of a good coop model

 Now that you are aware of the essentials of starting your own backyard farm, here are a few features of a good quality coop.